This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Python, on the other hand, checks for errors at runtime, so the above code will actually produce a runtime error.

-Meta Types
+Meta Type

 class Any {